SegmentationBLWX/sssegmentation/docs/Tutorials.md

 }
 ```

-The other arguments are set for instancing the corresponding normalization layer.
+The other arguments in `SEGMENTOR_CFG['norm_cfg']` are set for instancing the corresponding normalization layer.

 To learn more about how to set the specific arguments for each normalization layer, you can jump to [`ssseg/modules/models/backbones/bricks/normalization` directory](https://github.com/SegmentationBLWX/sssegmentation/tree/main/ssseg/modules/models/backbones/bricks/normalization) to check the source codes of each normalization layer.